palantir/typescript-service-generator/README.md

 IHttpApiBridge
 -----
 This is an interface that serves as a "bridge" between the generated typescript service classes.
-The contract of this interface is that it should know how to issue http calls given the inputs, and returns an object of a configurable type.
+The contract of this interface is that it should know how to issue http calls given the inputs, and returns an object of a configurable type (see TypescriptServiceGeneratorConfiguration.genericEndpointReturnType).
+Any generated service class can be instantiated by constructing it with an implementation of the httpApiBridge.
+For an example, see the end of output/angularHttpApiBridge.ts

-TODO: hint at creating a bridge for angular